 Political party views

 Opposition Parties broadly support the principle of paying farmers to provide public goods that underpins the Bill.
-Opposition Members have also criticised the failure of the previous Bill to reach the statute books
+Opposition Members have also criticised the failure of the previous Bill to reach the statute books.
+However, Labour wants to see food included as a public good.
+It also wants commitments that food and animal welfare standards will not be reduced in future trade deals.

 Download the full report